 From the 30th of October, the Preliminary Environmental Information Report (PEIR) will be available to review at the above locations, and available for download from the Documents page of this website.

-Public Information Days
+Public Information Days and Pop Ups

 For further information on how to contact us and provide us with your feedback please see here.